Infusing the New Student Affairs Technology Competency Into Practice

 - This webinar will be ideal for graduate students, as well as student affairs faculty members.
 We also aim to attract professionals tasked with providing training to their departments and divisions.

-is the Associate CIO of Student Affairs and the Executive Director for Student Information Systems & Technology (SIS&T) at UC Santa Barbara.
-In this role, he oversees a team consisting of marketing/communication specialists, software, web database developers, help desk, as well as network and server administrators to provide information technology and communication services for the Division of Student Affairs including the Enrollment Services Units and more than 25 student service and academic support departments.
+Joe Sabado is the Acting Executive Director for Student Information Systems & Technology (SIS&T) within the Division of Student Affairs at UC Santa Barbara.
+In this role, he oversees a team consisting of marketing/communication specialists, software, web database developers, help desk, as well as network and server administrators to provide information technology and communication services for the Division of Student Affairs including the Enrollment Services Units and more than 30 student service departments.
 SIS&T also serves the technology needs of the Graduate Division.
+Joe has 20 years of student affairs technology experience.
+Joe writes about student affairs leadership and technology on his blog, joesabado.com, and has presented on topics including social media, digital reputation, mobile web development, and alternative professional development.
+Joe was recently elected as the NASPA Technology Knowledge Community National Chair-Elect.

-Joe holds a Bachelor of Arts in Political Science and Minor in Asian American Studies and completed his MBA with Specialization in Information Technology Management in 2016.
+Joe holds a Bachelor of Arts in Political Science and Minor in Asian American Studies and will complete his MBA with Specialization in Information Technology Management in 2016.